NorthWest Indiana Healthy Start

 HIV / AIDS: Discussion of modes of transmission and early identification of HIV, particularly in women.
 Also covered are prevention, treatment and resources available in the community.

 Newborn Care: Instruction on a newborn’s behavior and appearance, as well as the physical, emotional and psychological needs of a newborn.
-Importance of immunizations, good hygiene and cord care also discussed.
+The importance of immunizations, good hygiene and cord care are also discussed.

 Nutrition and Exercise: Discussion of the food pyramid and the relationship between good nutrition and a healthy pregnancy.
 Other areas covered include definition of a serving, prenatal vitamins and ways to combat nausea.
 The need for safe forms of exercise is also presented.